Welcome Back from the School Nurses! 2019/20

 If a medication is needed while at school, parents/guardians can choose to complete a Medication Administration form and have it signed by their child’s health care provider.
 This will allow the school nurse or staff to administer the medication.
 Parents/Guardians will also need to bring an unopened, properly labeled container of the medicine to the school.
 No over-the-counter medications are kept on hand.
 This includes Tylenol, Advil, Tums, cough drops, etc.

 Please remember to pick up all medication at the end of the school year.
+Medication that is not picked up will be disposed of.

 Special Health Care Needs